 EXPECTATIONS OF STUDENT BEHAVIOUR

 The school has high expectations of student behaviour and conduct.
-Every student has a summary of the school policy in their planner and the full ‘Positive Relations Policy’ can be found on the school website (under ‘Policies’).
+Every student has a summary of the school policy in their planner and the full‘Positive Relations Policy’ can be found on the school website (under ‘Visions and Values, School Policies).
 The overall aim of the school policy is to ensure consistency and fairness across the school.

-Should a student cause concerns in school, he/she will be placed on a report card, in order to monitor progress and behaviour.
-There are a number or different cards:
+Should a student cause concerns in school, he/she will be placed on ‘report’, in order to monitor progress and behaviour.
+There are a number of different stages to this system:

 For a small number of students, who find mainstream schooling very difficult, alternative provision will be sought before taking the step of permanent exclusion.

-Please note: the detention slip is to inform you about a detention, not to seek approval.
+Please Note: Notification of a detention is to inform you about it, not to seek approval.
 The school’s decision on the matter will be final.

 |School Performance & Tables|